Fritz McIntyre: Career

 McIntyre successfully auditioned for Simply Red in 1984.
-He co-wrote many of Simply Red's songs with frontman Mick Hucknall and sang background vocals; he also sang lead vocals on the song "Wonderland" from the Stars album.
+He co-wrote several of Simply Red's songs with frontman Mick Hucknall and sang background vocals.
+He also sang the lead vocals in the song "Wonderland" from the Stars album.
 He was a founder member of the band, and played from their debut album Picture Book in 1985 until their 1995 album Life.
 He was the last of the founder members to quit the band, though with their growing success, he saw decisions being made on the "big bucks" rather than "artistic progress and merit".
 The former camaraderie had gone, and so he decided he'd had enough.

-After leaving Simply Red, McIntyre subsequently released an eponymous debut solo album.
+After leaving Simply Red, McIntyre released an eponymous debut solo album.
 He then moved to Ontario, Canada where he released a Christian worship album First Fruits.
-He resided in the United States where he was the music director of a large Florida church.
+He later resided in the United States where he was the music director of a large Florida church.

 McIntyre died on 23 August 2021, at the age of 62.